 Piñatex by Ananas Anam is a natural, non-woven material made from pineapple leaf fibre, which can be used as a sustainable alternative to leather and petroleum-based textiles.

-To enquire about the material, please contact The Building Centre's Content Specialist, Anna Marks, email@example.com
+To learn more about the material, please contact the Building Centre's Content Specialist, Anna Marks, email@example.com

 You can also read more about the material here.